 Our lesson program is tiered to accommodate all levels of riding.
 Each tier has specialized lessons, horses, programs and prices.
 Instructors will let riders know when they are ready to move up but there is no obligation to do so.

-There are beginners learning to walk, trot and canter.
-These riders may also do some pole work.
-This time is the most crucial time in a rider's career as this is when they learn the basics and the proper base position that will serve them for the rest of their riding careers.
-These lessons will mostly be private lessons until the rider can walk and trot on their own.
-Horses and ponies in this category tend to be older and smoother.
-It is imperative that these riders have the following skill sets before moving on: solid leg position and strength, knowledge of correct diagonals and leads, proper position in all three gates and ability to groom their horses proficiently.
+Tier 1 is geared towards beginners learning to walk, trot and canter.
+This crucial time is when riders learn the proper base position that will serve them for the rest of their riding careers.
+These lessons are mostly private lessons until the rider can walk and trot on their own.
+Horses and ponies in this category are generally older, and have smooth, slow gaits.
+We ensure that riders have the following skill sets before moving on to Tier 2: solid leg position and strength, knowledge of correct diagonals and leads, proper position in all three gates and ability to groom their horses proficiently.

 These are novice riders that have the basic position down and are ready to move on to jumping.
 They will participate in group lessons with other riders that match their skill level.
 These lessons focus on the proper position of the legs, hands and upper body while jumping.
 Riders will learn to count strides and execute small courses of 4-5 jumps.
 Riders will also learn more about grooming, handling horses, anatomy, and general horsemanship.
 At any point in Tier 2, riders are given the option to move into the training program where they lease or own their own horse and compete at rated horse shows.